 Before we dive into best practices for your social media strategy, there is one important question that needs an answer: what exactly is in it for you, for an attorney?
 Does good management of social media propel you forward in the legal industry?

 This is also a very tangible benefit.
 There is a clear correlation between social media signals and better results when it comes to search engine rankings.
+Social media activity can enhance even your franchise SEO.
 Also, Google continues improving its engine and it incorporates more things like social media feed in search results.
 This may lead to better visibility for your legal business online.

 Speaking of videos, according to marketing industry influencer Krista Neher, the human brain can process images up to 60,000 times faster than words.
 That means you can convey the same message in a 30-second video as you can in a 30-page e-book.
 Which one do you think your distracted prospects are more likely to engage with?

 And what about TikTok?
-While you may think TikTok has no place in marketing your law firm, even the zany video-based social media app has its place in the reality of law firm marketing.
+While you may think TikTok has no place in digital marketing strategy for your law firm, even the zany video-based social media app has its place in the reality of law firm marketing.
 In fact, some very compelling examples can be found here.

 The bottom line is that, whichever platform you choose, you can use the social network to connect with and help solve problems in people’s daily lives.